- Search The Registry

 - My Account

 Alfred Charles Sharpton Jr. was born in New York City to Ada (née Richards) and Alfred Charles Sharpton Sr. The family has some Cherokee roots.
-He preached his first sermon at four and toured with gospel singer Mahalia Jackson.
+At four, he preached his first sermon and toured with gospel singer Mahalia Jackson.
 In 1963, Sharpton's father left his wife to have a relationship with Sharpton's half-sister.
 Ada worked as a maid, but her income was so low that the family had to move to the public housing projects in the Brownsville neighborhood of Brooklyn.
 Sharpton graduated from Samuel J. Tilden High School.

 He attended Brooklyn College, dropping out after two years in 1975.
 While touring with James Brown, he met his future wife, Kathy Jordan, who was a backup singer.
 Sharpton and Jordan married in 1980.
 The couple separated in 2004.
 Sharpton said in 1988 that he informed for the government to stem the flow of crack cocaine into black neighborhoods.
 Sharpton may have secretly recorded conversations with black activists in the 1980s regarding Joanne Chesimard (Assata Shakur) and other underground black militants.
 He denied informing civil rights leaders and disputes portions of the allegations.

-In 2021, Sharpton was criticized for leading a tobacco industry pushback against a proposed ban on the sale of menthol cigarettes using "cynically manipulative" arguments while his National Action Network accepted funding from tobacco companies.
+In 2021, Sharpton was criticized for leading a tobacco industry pushback against a proposed ban on selling menthol cigarettes using "cynically manipulative" arguments while his National Action Network accepted funding from tobacco companies.